Gitcrt5/TableTalk/replit.md

 - [ ] Comment privacy system: partner comments, private notes, discussion filtering
 - [ ] Add filtering as well as search of the games list
 - [ ] Search and filter hands by criteria (dealer, vulnerability, convention)
+- [ ] Advanced hand filtering and search
 - [ ] User profiles and statistics dashboard
 - [ ] Hand statistics and analysis
+- [ ] Hand analysis tools and statistics
 - [ ] Email verification system with proper SendGrid configuration and domain verification
 - [ ] Email notifications for new comments, game uploads, and system announcements
 - [x] Password reset functionality via email